Economics

 Recommendation for Graduate Study

 Students considering graduate work in economics (either Ph.D. or M.A.) are advised to complete the major in quantitative economics, if possible, and to take additional courses in economic analysis, mathematics, and statistics beyond those required for the major.
 We also recommend that students pursue a significant research experience in economics.
 Within the major, we recommend that students take additional level III economic analysis courses, one of which should be either Econometrics: Cross-Sectional and Panel Data (ECON 384) or Econometrics: Time Series and Forecasting (ECON 385).
 We recommend that students choosing the major in economics complete Elementary Linear Algebra (MATH 220) prior to taking ECON 384 or ECON 385 when practical.
 The following courses in mathematics, listed in order of importance, are recommended: Multivariable Calculus (MATH 226)Real Analysis I (MATH 244)and Differential Equations I (MATH 230).
-A concentration in Statistics and Data Science is helpful, but the most useful statistics courses for graduate study are Statistics 2 (STAT 272) and Advanced Statistical Modeling (STAT 316).
+A concentration in Statistics and Data Science is helpful, but the most useful statistics courses for graduate study are Statistics 2 (SDS 272) and Advanced Statistical Modeling (SDS 316).
 A significant research experience gained through participation in a research practicum, Directed Undergraduate Research (ECON 396), the Center for Interdisciplinary Research (CIR), or a statistically related CURI project is also recommended.
 Finally, the American Economic Association provides additional information for undergraduate students interested in graduate work in economics here.